 When users login to ColdFront, they will see a list of all the allocations they have access to and the expiration date of that allocation.
 In order to renew an allocation, the faculty member who manages the project that the allocation falls under, must take action.

-To renew an allocation for the academic (UB-HPC) cluster:
+To renew an allocation for the UB-HPC cluster:

 To renew an allocation for storage: